A person with axial spondyloarthritis looks through binoculars with flames in the reflection of the lenses.

-When a flare-up is about to happen, there are a few tell-tale signs I always experience.
+When an ankylosing spondylitis flare-up is about to happen, there are a few tell-tale signs I always experience.

-I’ve had axial spondyloarthritis for about 10 years, although it’s been really active for the past four-five.
-At this point, I can tell fairly easily when a flare-up is about to occur, as though I am the shoreline and it is the water, making its way — tsunami-like — toward the sand.
+I’ve had ankylosing spondylitis for about 10 years.
+Although, it’s been really active for the past four to five.
+At this point, I can tell fairly easily when a flare-up is about to occur.
+It is as though I am at the shoreline and the flare-up is the water, making its way — tsunami-like — toward the sand.
 For me, it's not gradual.
 It's tidal.

 Extreme fatigue